Olympic Games: Persecuted athletes

 When the Nazis seized power, it did not take long for Jewish athletes in Germany to feel the consequences.
 Following the decision to exclude Jews from the civil service in April 1933, many gymnastics and sports associations reacted in anticipatory obedience and excluded Jewish members too.
 They were stripped of their titles and banned from competitive events.
 Local governments forbade Jewish athletes to use playing fields and gymnasiums.

-Seven life stories
+Nine life stories

 During the Olympics, we will be presenting the following sports personalities: